rabbah/openwhisk/docs/webactions.md

 2. `extensions`: array of supported extensions.
 3. `authentication`: one of `{"none", "builtin"}` where `none` is for anonymous access and `builtin` for OpenWhisk authentication.

 As in `-a web-export '{ "methods": ["get", "post"], "extensions": ["http"], "authentication": "none" }'` for a web action that only accepts `get` and `post` requests, handled `.http` extensions only, and permits anonymous access.
-A richer set of annotations will allow the controller to reject requests early.
+A richer set of annotations will allow the controller to reject requests early if a web action does not support a particular method for example.
 The current implementation will accept `get`, `post`, `put` and `delete` HTTP methods without discrimination for any web action.

 # Meta Packages